Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 GROSS: And let's start with the fact that your father hadn't even met your mother when he decided to marry her.
 Can you describe the circumstances of their marriage?

 MINHAJ: My dad was doing grad school, and he was in Aligarh.
 You know, he was of age to get married.
-And he had heard about this girl named Sima (ph), my mom.
+And he had heard about this girl named Seema, my mom.
 And I talk about it in the show.
-The hype around Sima, she was like the iPhone 8 of Aligarh.
-People were just like, oh, my God, have you heard of this girl named Sima?
+The hype around Seema - she was like the iPhone 8 of Aligarh.
+People were just like, oh, my God, have you heard of this girl named Seema?
 She's very slim and slender, and her family owns a camera.

 And my dad was like, oh, my God, a camera, I can't believe this.
 You know, so he just - off of just this Yelp review of who she was and what her family was like, he just ran down to my grandfather's house and laid it all on the line.
 He's just like, what's up?
-I'm Najmi (ph).
+I'm Najme.
 I'm a chemist.
 I'm going to America.
-Please let me marry Sima.
+Please let me marry Seema.

 GROSS: OK.
 So he marries your mother without meeting her.